Demystifying Tubal Tensor Algebra: Preliminaries

 \subsection{Rings and Fields}

 To motivate tubal algebra we need some background from abstract algebra.
 We only skim this huge topic, introducing just the concepts that we need for our discussion, and stating motivating results without actually proving them.
-Let's first remind ourselves what are rings and fields (and some other terms along the way).
+The following definitions are included for completeness and to fix notation; readers already familiar with abstract algebra may wish to skip ahead to Section~\ref{sec:org2fc628d} or Section~\ref{sec:orga63110b}.

 A \emph{binary composition} \(\cdot\) on a set \(S\) is a function \(S \times S \ni (a,b) \mapsto a \cdot b \in S\).
 A \emph{semigroup} is a pair \((S,\cdot)\) in which the binary composition \(\cdot\) is associative, i.e., for all \(a,b,c \in S\), \((a\cdot b)\cdot c = a\cdot (b\cdot c)\).
 A \emph{monoid} $(S,\cdot)$, is a semigroup with an identity element $e \in S$ such that \(e \cdot a = a \cdot e = a\) for all \(a \in S\).
 A \emph{group} $(S,\cdot)$ is a monoid in which every element has an \emph{inverse}, i.e., for every \(a \in S\), there exists an element \(a^{-1} \in S\) such that \(a \cdot a^{-1} = a^{-1} \cdot a = e\).
 A group $(S, \cdot)$ is an \emph{abelian} or \emph{commutative} group if the composition is a commutative operation, i.e., for all \(a,b \in S\), \(a \cdot b = b \cdot a\).